mathwhiz1212/proxmox-notes/network-configuration.md

 ```

 Save, then run: `ifdown mgmt && ifup mgmt` to restart the interface and test it by pinging with another computer on the same subnet.
 This may not work as expected until you have 2 proxmox nodes or other non-router devices running on the second subnet.

+My router is configured to always accept ICMP pings so the ping behavior is the same regardless of whether things are working right or not.

 These instructions were taken and modified from: https://wiki.debian.org/NetworkConfiguration#Multiple_IP_addresses_on_one_Interface